segmentio/segment-docs/src/getting-started/use-cases/reference.md

 ## Suggested events, sources, and destinations

-This section contains tables for the different events, sources, and destinations that Segment recommends each use case.
+This section contains tables for the different events, sources, and destinations that Segment recommends for each use case.

 ### Optimize advertising